 Facts About Fraud and Why Businesses are Susceptible

 First, it’s important to recognize the very real risk of business fraud.
-The 2019 Association for Financial Professionals Fraud and Control survey found that “a record 82 percent of organizations reported incidents in 2018.”
+The 2021 Association for Financial Professionals Fraud and Control survey found that “a record 74% of organizations were targets of payments scams in 2020..”
 Other key findings that should raise the alarm around fraud:

 In general, businesses are at a high risk of fraud due to a variety of factors, including large amounts of operating cash, multiple online users, and regular patterns of electronic and check payments.
 These payments can be targeted by account takeover or business email compromise scams.